 This water heater must be properly vented and connected to an approved vent system in good condition.
-DO NOT operate water heater with the absence of an approved vent system.
+DO NOT operate the water heater with the absence of an approved vent system.
 A clean and unobstructed vent system is necessary to allow noxious fumes that could cause injury or loss of life to vent safely and will contribute toward maintaining the water heater's efficiency.
 The acceptance of the venting system is dependent upon full compliance with these installation instructions.

-For installations in Canada, the venting system must NOT pass through rated fire separations.
+For installations in Canada, the venting system must not pass through fire rated separations.